wouterd/docker-maven-plugin/README.md

 	the "standard" docker formats: `repository:tag`; or `registry/repository:tag`.
 - `<push>` (defaults to false) specifies whether or not the plugin should push the tagged image to a Docker image registry.
 - `<registry>` captures the host name and port of a private Docker registry, to which the image should be pushed, optional.

+## `push-images` goal
+The `push-images` goal allows you to push any marked images that were built in a prior execution of the `build-images` goal to a Docker image registry.

+If you wish to push the image to a private registry (that is, a registry other than https://registry.hub.docker.com/ then the host (and port number) of the registry should be explicitly specified in the `<registry>` parameter of the image or incorporated into the `<nameAndTag>`.

+          E.g.
+          myregistry.corpdomain.net:5000/repo:tag

+If the registry is omitted, then https://registry.hub.docker.com/ is assumed.

 ## Credentials
 Some registries (including https://registry.hub.docker.com/) will require user credentials to perform